IT490-Tech-Team/IT490-Project/docs/vm-environment.md

     cd IT490-Project/scripts
     ```

-    Then run the startup script:
+    Then run the startup script and follow the directions on the terminal:

     ```bash
     ./startup.sh